Shopify/ui-extensions/packages/checkout-ui-extensions/documentation/globals.md

 ## Shopify-specific globals

-The most important API to a checkout UI extension is `shopify`, an object that's globally available.
+The most important API to a checkout UI extension is `shopify`, which is an object that’s globally available.
 This object has a single method, `extend`. `extend` takes the following arguments:

 - The name of an available [checkout UI extension point](./extension-points.md)
-- A function to call when Shopify;s ready to run the extension point.
+- A function to call when Shopify’s ready to run the extension point.
 The function that you pass is called with at least one input argument, depending on the extension point.
-To see what you have access to, refer to the documentation for the extension point that you're targeting.
+To see what you have access to, refer to the documentation for the extension point that you’re targeting.

 ```ts
 shopify.extend('Checkout::Dynamic::Render', (...args) => {